matomo-org/plugin-LoginLdap/README.md

 **E-mail addresses**

-E-mail addresses are required for Piwik users.
+E-mail addresses are required for Matomo users.
 If your users in LDAP do not have e-mail addresses, you can set the **E-mail Address Suffix** setting to an e-mail address suffix, for example:

 `@myorganization.com`